-I walked around my home one afternoon and looked at all the art I had purchased with my wife and alone in the past thirty-five years.
-I wondered what would happen to all this work when we were gone; which of our children would want which pieces and which items they would choose to sell off.
+I walked around my home one afternoon and looked at all the art I had purchased in the past thirty-five years.
+I wondered what would happen to all this work when I was gone; which of my children would want which pieces and which items they would choose to sell off.

 Where did the value of this inheritance truly lie I asked myself.
 In the resale value of the art or in the meaning and significance the work had to us directly?
 Professionally, I know how fickle the secondary art markets can be.
 There are only certain pieces in our private collection that might attract a decent dollar return above what we paid for them and even then, my children’s ability to locate the right dealer or collector and negotiate a fair share of the sale will be crucial.

 I expect their decision about whether to keep the work for themselves will be based less on the cash value they can secure and more about what they want to preserve and include in their lives and in the lives of their children.
 They will have their own interests and tastes in art to guide those decisions - but will they have the chance to know how that art entered our lives and the other elements of value a collection represents.

 That same day I began taping hand-written notes with the artist’s name, title and medium on the back of paintings and underneath the base of sculpture and ceramics all over the house.
 I checked my files and started to organize and reference the invoices and prices of the art where I had them.

 I was holding a small, 12” x 18” oil on canvas painting in my hands when my oldest daughter walked into the room.

 “Are you finally getting rid of that painting?” she asked.

 “It’s OK,” she said, “but it’s nothing really special.
 Honestly, I never understood why you and Mom have kept it around so long.”